fabacab/data-structures-and-algorithms/README.markdown

 #### [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 The JavaScript code samples are all compatible with [NodeJS](https://nodejs.org/) and all modern Web browser consoles because they conform to [ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition).
-You can run them in a shell at a command line, or you can copy-and-paste them into the JavaScript console in your browser's developer tools.
+You can run them in a shell at a command line, you can copy-and-paste them into the JavaScript console in your browser's developer tools.

 To run them in a shell, execute them with `node` like this: